How Long Do RVs Last: Lifespan of RV Classes

 RV Maintenance and Repair

-The short answer to how long do campers last?
-The average lifespan of an RV is around 20 years or 200,000 miles, whichever comes first.
-But the reality isn’t quite that simple for every single rig out there.
-Those numbers can vary a great deal depending on the class of your motorhome, how well you take care of it, and a few other factors.
-Let’s look a bit closer at these factors and how they affect the life of your vehicle so you can be sure you understand what you can expect from your RV and what you have to do to get the most out of it.
+Many RV owners wonder: how long do campers last?
+The short answer is that the average lifespan of an RV is around 20 years or 200,000 miles, whichever comes first.
+That said, those numbers can vary a great deal depending on the class of your motorhome, how well you take care of it, and a few other factors.
+Here’s what you need to know.

 What impacts RV longevity?